 The future’s sustainable mobility

-Regarding the climate goals which were set at the Paris Convention in 2015 and reinforced at the United Nations Climate Change Conference 2018 (COP24) it’s time to tackle one of the core problems: the transport sector has to become independent from fossil sources.
-Key technology for this transition will be the recycling of the greenhouse gas CO2 and the use of renewable energy to produce synthetic fuels in the Power-to-Liquid process.
+Regarding the climate goals which were set at the Paris Convention in 2015 and reinforced at the United Nations Climate Change Conference in 2018 (COP24) it’s time to tackle one of the core problems: the transport sector has to become independent from fossil sources.
+The key technology for this transition will be the recycling of the greenhouse gas CO2 and the use of renewable energy in order to produce synthetic fuels in the Power-to-Liquid process.

 Climate neutral fuels from greenhouse gas and renewable energy…

-To be perfectly prepared for the commissioning of the whole system, the INERATEC plant at the KIT has been put in operation.
-The preparation for the coupling of all other parts are in progress: currently experiences are collected in the test operation to be ready for the demonstration of the entire process.
+In order to be perfectly prepared for the commissioning of the whole system, the INERATEC plant at the KIT has been put in operation.
+The preparation for the coupling of all other parts are in progress: current experiences have been collected in the test operation in order to be ready for the demonstration of the entire process.

 …also for aviation

 The production of climate neutral fuel, especially for air traffic, is a more than present topic – it affects the future of sustainable mobility.
-Despite the negative impact on our climate, air traffic increased during the last years, tendency rising.
+Despite the negative impact on our climate, air traffic has been increasing over the last years, tendency rising.
 Liquid fuels are nearly irreplaceable in this sector due to their high energy density.

 INERATEC is now taking up this challenge within the the PowerFuel project.
-Goal of the project is the market entrance of a climate neutral jet fuel produced in the PtL-plant at the Energy-Lab 2.0 at KIT.
+The goal of the project is the market entrance of a climate neutral jet fuel produced in the PtL-plant at the Energy-Lab 2.0 at KIT.
 CO2 and solar power are converted into „e-Kerosin®“, and are analysed regarding their marketability.
 The upswing in the area of renewable electricity leads to growing interest in solutions for energy storage worldwide.
-To meet this interest, INERATEC is preparing for the serial production of compact chemical plants in 2021.
+In order to meet this interest, INERATEC is preparing for the serial production of compact chemical plants in 2021.